kyle-vance/readme-generator/readme-folder/README.md

   ---

 ## Installation
+npm i, node index.js

 ---

 ## Usage
+use it well, friend

 ---

 ## Contributions
+make good code

 ---

 ## Tests
+npm i then node index.js

 ---

 ## License
-This projected is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
+This projected is licensed under [Unlicense] (https://unlicense.org/).

 ---

 ## Questions
-Feel free to reach out to me at  if you have any questions about this project, any other project I have worked on, or any other questions.
-My work can be found at https://github.com//.
+Feel free to reach out to me at usernamer@domain.com if you have any questions about this project, any other project I have worked on, or any other questions.
+My work can be found at https://github.com/username/.